CloudLabs-Samples/EduLabs/DevOps/Kubernetes/lab-completed.md

-# Lab Completed
+# End of the Lab

-You have executed through the lab.
+You've finished working your way through the lab.
 We will take care of environment cleanup from here.